 It is important to always present your research through a reflective framework or 'lens' of the relevant researchers who were published before you, and skilled synthesis is an appropriate technique for demonstrating this skill.

 "Cherry picking" and "fudging" results

 One of the dangers new researchers may be vulnerable to is that of being too selective with the data or information they choose to utilise in order to prove or support their points.
 Naturally you'll want to use the evidence you've discovered in order to state your case, but not everything your research reveals will always suit your purpose.
 "Cherry picking" takes place when researchers choose only the data that supports the point they wish to make, rather than all the evidence at hand that their research (and that of others) reveals.
 Obviously this is to be avoided.
 Minor results that do not conform to the hypothesis or your answer to the research question need to be acknowledged.
 Doing so will strengthen, not weaken your argument.
 More significant unanticipated or anomalous results should lead to serious adjustment to your hypothesis/answer to the research question, if not a total rethink.
 Reporting only the 'good' results is a kind of academic misconduct, fraud in other words, and may lead to serious consequences.

 "Fudging" or forging results involves tampering with data, figures or information in order to force results to support your position.
 This usually happens (again) when unexpected or anomalous results arise from (usually primary) research.
 False or immaterial evidence is retrospectively added to the research data in order to support the case the researcher is trying to make.
-Read this article from the USA's National Academy of Engineering to see two examples of how falsifying information can lead to loss of reputation and employment.

 Your opinion on this page: Feedback